 Throughout the various units, teachers are supported in developing approaches which scaffold pupils in asking a range of questions and making their own decisions about how to answer them using the five scientific enquiry activities: observation over time, fair or comparative tests, identification and classification, research and pattern seeking.

 Both substantive and disciplinary knowledge are frequently assessed throughout each unit of work through the use of carefully chosen assessment tasks provided by Switched On Science.
 These assessment tasks are carefully chosen and placed in the sequence of learning by our science specialist and curriculum lead.
 Alongside this, quizzes at the beginning or end of each Science lesson are used to allow our teaches to gauge pupil understanding, but also gives our children an opportunity to frequently revisit prior learning.

-Spaced learning through the use of topic morning tasks equally enables our children to re-visit previous history topics time and time again.
+Spaced learning through the use of science morning tasks equally enables our children to re-visit previous science topics time and time again.

 Inclusion – How do we meet the needs of all learners?

 A key principle of our teaching is about belief that every child can engage with the science curriculum for their year group.
 Carefully chosen content ensures children gain clear scientific knowledge and working scientifically skills so that they are inquisitive, confident learners equipped for the next phase of learning and excited to play their part of as active citizens in the world.